ashutoshcodes-art/cpp-projects/13. Inventory Management System/README.md

 ### Add Product

-- Enter product name
+Allows the user to enter:

+- Product Name
-- Assign a unique Product ID
+- Product ID
-- Specify quantity
+- Quantity
-- Enter price
+- Price

+Before adding the product, the program verifies that the Product ID is unique.

-- Product is stored in memory and saved to the file.
+The record is then stored in memory and saved to the inventory file.

 ---

 ### View Products

-Displays all products in a neatly formatted table including:
+Displays all stored products in a formatted table containing:

 - Serial Number
 - Product Name
 - Product ID
-- Quantity
+- Available Quantity
 - Price

 ---

 ### Search Product

-Locate a product using its unique Product ID and display all its details.
+Searches for a product using its unique Product ID.

+If found, the product details are displayed.

+Otherwise, an appropriate "Product Not Found" message is shown.

 ---

 ### Update Product

-Modify:
+Allows modification of:

 - Product Name
 - Quantity
 - Price

-Changes are immediately written to the inventory file.
+After updating, the modified record is automatically written to the inventory file.

 ---

 ### Delete Product

-Remove a product permanently from both memory and the storage file.
+Removes the selected product from both memory and the inventory file.

 ---

 ### Restock Product

-Increase the quantity of an existing product without modifying other details.
+Allows increasing the available quantity of an existing product without changing its other details.

+The updated inventory is automatically saved.

 ---

 ### Sell Product

-- Select a product using its ID.
+Allows selling products by entering the desired quantity.

+The program:

-- Enter the quantity to sell.
+- Verifies that the product exists.
-- Checks stock availability before processing.
+- Checks whether sufficient stock is available.
-- Deducts sold quantity from inventory.
+- Deducts the sold quantity from inventory.
 - Calculates and displays the total bill.
 - Saves the updated inventory automatically.

+---

+## ⚙️ Algorithms Used

+- Linear Search
+- Duplicate Product ID Validation
+- Dynamic Record Storage using Vectors
+- Vector Erase Operation

+---

+## ✅ Validation Implemented

+The application performs:

+- Valid menu selection
+- Integer and floating-point input validation
+- Duplicate Product ID checking
+- Empty inventory verification
+- Product existence verification
+- Stock availability checking before selling

 ---